Gordon Shedden: Team Dynamics (2006–2009)

-In 2008 he was the team leader alongside Tom Chilton, with Neal leaving to join VX Racing.
-He took a 2nd place in the season opener, but crashed heavily in race 3.
+In 2008, Shedden was the team leader alongside Tom Chilton, with Neal leaving to join VX Racing.
+He took a second place in the season opener, but crashed heavily in race 3.
 He did not achieve a podium finish at Donington Park, and at Thruxton he led races 1 and 3, but suffered punctures on lap 8 of both races.
-He was placed in 7th in the Drivers Championship.
+He was placed in seventh in the Drivers Championship.

 2009 saw Shedden joined at Team Dynamics (previously Team Halfords) by former Luton Town F.C.
 Chairman, David Pinkney.
 He also took on a new role as Team Ambassador for new racing team, YourRacingCar.com who contested their first year together in the BTCC support series, the Ginetta G50 Cup.
-He was ranked 9th in the Drivers Standings but was later replaced by James Thompson.
+He was ranked ninth in the Drivers Standings but was later replaced by James Thompson.